Close Alert Banner

 Sometimes children will have strong emotions, and that's okay.
 Be calm; this is normal and will pass.

-Alcohol, cannabis, or other drug use can affect parenting
+Alcohol, cannabis, or drug substance use can affect parenting

 As a parent, you’re trying to do the best you can for your child.
 But your alcohol, cannabis or other drug use can impact your child as well as yourself.